pnancol1/ml-webapp-using-flask-tutorial-pn/README.md

 **Step 2:**

+Use the .pkl file (model) from the project of your preference to build a machine learning web application.
-We will use the Titanic model (your .pkl file) to create a web application that after inserting some passenger features into the form, it predicts if that passenger would survive or not.
-Use a simple HTML form and show your new Flask skills to make a beautiful web app.
+For example, if you are using the Titanic model, it should request certain passenger features and predict if that passenger would survive or not.

 **Step 3:**